 You can visit a pharmacy for:

-• Over-the-counter medications for everyday symptoms
+- Over-the-counter medicines for everyday symptoms.

-• Professional advice on how to manage minor conditions
+- Professional advice on managing minor conditions.

-• Directions to nearby clinics, hospitals, or 24-hour pharmacies
+- Directions to nearby clinics, hospitals or 24-hour pharmacies.

 Many pharmacists in larger cities speak at least basic English.
 In smaller towns, it can be helpful to know a few key Spanish phrases or bring a translation app to explain your symptoms clearly.